 Besides the obvious marketing strategies through social media (Facebook, Twitter, Pinterest) one other suggestion I would have if you know your target audience is to participate in trade shows as an exhibitor.
 We’ve marketed our product, The Bamboo Brace, (thebamboobrace.com) at conferences across the country directly to the professionals who will be using it.
 The Bamboo Brace is a pediatric elbow splint used for multiple diagnoses so we attended conferences for physical therapists, occupational therapists, physicians, and surgeons who we could speak to directly and educate them on our product.
 This is a wonderful way to network, get feedback and spark ideas.
 Ask questions and find out what people are looking for.
 And above all – provide excellent customer service.
 If you are passionate about your product it will show. – Thanks to Sue Workman PT, MA of The Bamboo Brace

 I whole-heartedly suggest doing market research beyond what you think is sufficient before entering the highly-competitive, even overly-filled baby & children product market.
-Get out a pencil & paper and actually write out your ideal customer, down to what the ideal customer would look like, where they would shop, what they would shop for, who their sphere of influence would be.
+When marketing kids products, get out a pencil & paper and actually write out your ideal customer, down to what the ideal customer would look like, where they would shop, what they would shop for, who their sphere of influence would be.
 Without a very clear, even life-like image of your targeted demographic in mind, it is very hard to market to, and eventually reach, those who would actually want or need your products.
 Once you have that image & list of characteristics in mind, you must stick to it like glue.
 Don’t over-generalize or go places that customer wouldn’t go!
 It’s best to specialize and stay in your niche demographic without going into areas of customers that you’re not best suited for. – Thanks to Wendy Valderrama of Hemmed In, LLC

 Do you have any tips for marketing kids products that you’d like to share?
 If so, leave a comment below.